SAF-T

 • business nomenclatures and tax codes.

-In total close to 400 separate mandatory data points will have to be reported with SAF-T (out of close to 1,000 data points in total).
+In total several hundred separate mandatory data points will have to be reported with SAF-T (out of close to 1,000 data points in total).

 How often will SAF-T reports have to be submitted?

 SAF-T reports will have to be submitted on a monthly basis by the deadline for submission of VAT returns (14 days following the reporting month).
-A separate annual SAF-T report covering only assets and asset transactions will have to be submitted by the deadline for the annual corporate tax return (30 June following the reporting year).
-A SAF-T report including information about inventory and inventory movements will have to be submitted upon request of the Bulgarian revenue authorities.
+An annual SAF-T report covering only assets and asset transactions will have to be submitted by the deadline for the annual corporate tax return (30 June following the reporting year).
+A SAF-T report including information about inventory and inventory movements will have to be submitted upon request by the Bulgarian revenue authorities.

 For each wave the first 6 monthly SAF-T reports can be freely corrected by the deadline for submission of the seventh monthly SAF-T report.